Asynchronous Quantum Repeater using Multiple Quantum Memory: Numerical simulation

-We present our numerical result in Fig.~\ref{num_sim}.
+We present the simulation result under depolarizing noise in Fig.~\ref{comp_rate} (a) and Fig.~\ref{num_sim}.
 In the numerical simulation, we consider a simple distillation strategy, where the distillation is performed only before the first-level entanglement swapping, which indicates $\Vec{k}=(k,0,...,0)$.
 Thus we use the parameter $k$ to describe the total number of the first distillation round in our numerical result.
-As shown in Fig.~\ref{num_sim} (a), we plot the entanglement generation rate-distance relation of our protocol, protocol based on SPI~\cite{duan2001long}, and protocol based on TPI~\cite{zhao2007robust} with $N=2$, $k=2$, and $p_G=0.995$ (See Appendix for details).
-Here we assume an ideal Bell entanglement at the elementary link for protocols based on SPI and TPI.
+As shown in Fig.~\ref{comp_rate} (a), we plot the entanglement generation rate-distance relation of our protocol, protocol based on SPI~\cite{duan2001long}, and protocol based on TPI~\cite{zhao2007robust} with $N=2$, $k=2$, and $p_G=0.995$ (See Appendix~\ref{review_rep} for details of protocols based on SPI and TPI).
 From our result, our protocol shares a similar slope with the protocol based on SPI, while the protocol based on TPI shows a lower slope and rate at long distances.
 Furthermore, our protocol reduces the requirement of phase stabilization as the protocol based on TPI.
 Therefore, this figure shows the most critical feature of our protocol.
-In Fig.~\ref{num_sim} (b), we fix the maximal nesting level of our protocol $N=3$ and plot the rate-distance relation with various numbers of distillation round $k$.
+The rate of our protocol is lower than the protocol based on SPI since we assume an ideal Bell entanglement at the elementary link for protocols based on SPI and TPI.
+We now present the advantage of our protocol from the perspective of quantum key distribution.
+Specifically, we calculate the asymptotic secret key rate, where both nodes measure their qubits in $X$ or $Z$ basis to generate secret keys.
+The asymptotic secret key rate is $R=Q[1-h(e_X)-h(e_Z)]$~\cite{curty2019simple}, where $Q$ is the total success probability, $e_X$ is the bit error rate, $e_Z$ is the phase error rate, and $h(x)$ is the binary entropy function.
+For SPI protocol, we consider both nodes share a noisy entanglement shown in Appendix~\ref{detailed_ana}.
+Then we have $Q=2P_{10}$, $e_X=(1-p_1)/2$, and $e_Z=1-p_1$. $e_X$ is defined by the probability with which node A's and B's $X$ measurement outcomes are different. $e_Z$ is defined by the probability with which node A's and B's $Z$ measurement outcomes coincide.
+For our protocol, since the post-matching operation distills a maximal entanglement, we have $e_X=e_Z=0$.
+According to the entanglement efficiency calculated in Appendix~\ref{ent_eff_sec}, we have $Q=p_mp_S/2=P_{10}p_1^2/2$ when pairing two noisy entanglements together.
+We present the secret key rate of SPI protocol and our protocol in Fig.~\ref{comp_rate} (b), where we choose $p=0.01$ for SPI protocol and $p$ that maximizes the asymptotic secret key for our protocol.
+One can observe our protocol is superior to SPI protocol in quantum key distribution rate.
+In SPI protocol, there is a trade-off between the distribution rate and the fidelity with the maximal entanglement.
+To be specific, if one wants to suppress errors due to multiple emissions and improve the final fidelity, then one has to work with very low $p$, resulting in a limited distribution rate~\cite{sanguoard2011quantumrepeater}.
+In contrast, in our protocol, post-matching operation distills the noisy entanglement, where we obtain a maximal entanglement with a unit fidelity.
+Therefore, our protocol is not limited by this trade-off between the distribution rate and the fidelity.
+We can improve $p$ to achieve a higher distribution rate without sacrificing the fidelity, which is another critical feature of our protocol.
+In Fig.~\ref{num_sim} (a), we fix the maximal nesting level of our protocol $N=3$ and plot the rate-distance relation with various numbers of distillation round $k$.
 The entanglement generation rate decreases as $k$ increases since more distillation rounds means longer time consumption.
-We plot the rate-distance relation with different nesting levels and fixed $k$ in Fig.~\ref{num_sim} (c).
+We plot the rate-distance relation with different nesting levels and fixed $k$ in Fig.~\ref{num_sim} (b).
 Because a larger $N$ means a shorter distance of elementary distance $L_0=L/2^N$, the slope of the curve increases as $N$ grows, which means more repeater station can enhance the communication efficiency.
-In Fig.~\ref{num_sim} (d) we show the rate-$p_G$ relation. $p_G$ affects the fidelity of generated entangled pair, which will cause error in cryptographic application~\cite{abruzzo2013quantum,bratzik2013quantum}.
+In Fig.~\ref{num_sim} (c) we show the rate-$p_G$ relation. $p_G$ affects the fidelity of generated entangled pair, which will cause error in cryptographic application~\cite{abruzzo2013quantum,bratzik2013quantum}.